PX4/PX4-Autopilot/nuttx/configs/hymini-stm32v/README.txt

   The DFU SE PC-based software is available from the STMicro website, http://www.st.com.
 General usage instructions:

-  1. Convert the NuttX Intel Hex file (nuttx.ihx) into a special DFU file (nuttx.dfu)... see below for details.
+  1. Convert the NuttX Intel Hex file (nuttx.hex) into a special DFU file (nuttx.dfu)... see below for details.
   2. Connect the Hy-Mini STM32v board to your computer using a USB cable.